HarshGG/college-search-csv/readme.md

 ## College Search CSV
+Description: Program to automatically analyze CSV files via Python rather than manually<br>
+Language: Python<br>
+Project Type: School project, solo<br>

-The purpose of this lab set is to practice working with a relatively large comma separated (CSV) file in Python.
-The file, `university-data.csv`, is about 65mb and contains just over 7,100 rows with almost 2,000 columns per record.
+Purpose: to practice working with a relatively large comma separated (CSV) file in Python.
+The file, `university-data.csv`, is about 65mb and contains just over 7,100 rows with almost 2,000 columns per record. <br>

 You're going to implement 3 separate functions, each in their own file.

 ### state_count

-`state_count` needs to parse the `university-data.csv` file and return the number of times that `state` matches the `STABBR` field.
+`state_count` parses the `university-data.csv` file and return the number of times that `state` matches the `STABBR` field.

 ### highest_in_state

-`highest_in_state` also has a `state` parameter, but this time it's going to return the highest in state tuition for that state along with the name of the highest cost institution as a tuple.
+`highest_in_state` also has a `state` parameter, but this time it returns the highest in state tuition for that state along with the name of the highest cost institution as a tuple.

 Python supports multiple returns.
 Look at the following code snippet.